 Don’t forget to include what time lunch will be served!

 According to union rules, a full meal must be served no more than six hours from the general crew call.
 If you have any company moves, add them as well (include time, address, and parking notes).
-StudioBinder colors schedule notes and company moves yellow and blue respectively.
+StudioBinder colors schedule notes and company moves yellow and blue, respectively.

-5. Add an advance schedule
+5. Add an advanced schedule

 If you want to go above and beyond, you can also include a schedule for the following day.
 This is optional, but usually appreciated by the cast and crew, who will see what to expect ahead of time.